MasonWirtz/MasonWirtz.github.io/Lectures.md

 > # (Upcoming) Conference Presentations

+* <u>Wirtz, M. A.</u> (accepted, 18.03.2025).
+Significant life events as drivers for sociolinguistic development across the lifespan. *Variation in Language Acquisition 6 (ViLA 6).* Potsdam, Germany.

+* <u>Wirtz, M. A.</u> (accepted, 18.03.2025).
+A holistic view on sociolinguistic development among adult L2 learners.
+Dynamics of social, socioaffective, and cognitive variables. *Variation in Language Acquisition 6 (ViLA 6).* Potsdam, Germany.

 * Pfenninger, S. E., & <u>Wirtz, M. A.</u> (04.07.2024) *When* and *for whom* does extracurricular English exposure work?
 Introducing new methods to capture the temporal specificity of L2 development and individual differences in young learners. *EuroSLA 33.* Montpellier, France.

 * PANEL ORGANIZATION: <br> <u>Wirtz, M. A.</u>, & Schmidt-Riese, A. (08.07.2024).
 Dynamics of Sociolinguistic Development in the First and Second Language. *International Conference on Language Variation in Europe (ICLaVE).* Vienna, Austria.